taw00/dashcore-rpm/README.md

 #### [2] Download a source RPM of your choosing

-For example, at the time of this writing, `dash-0.12.0.56-5.taw.src.rpm`, is considered "stable".
+For example, at the time of this writing the latest `dash-0.12.0.56-*.taw.src.rpm`, is considered "stable".

 #### [3] Verify the RPM has not been tampered with